Spudos/Pure-Drive-Fitness/readme.md

 We will include a simple sign-up form that does not require too much information so that there are few barriers to the sign up

-We want to gather just enough information for the client to be able to contact the customer and begin the process of arranging session
+We want to gather just enough information for the client to be able to contact the user when the user is not yet ready to book a session

+We will also show email and telephone contact information

 We will include location information in the form of google maps and an address

-User Stories covered - 4, 5, 8
+User Stories covered - 2, 5, 6, 9, 11, 12, 13, 14

 ![Wireframes](https://share.balsamiq.com/c/8qEQbK7Nawz2fgMXDofgwi.png)